decor

 In 2017, there was a settlement of $300 million to around 2,500 victims.
 The main drugs in this settlement were the blood pressure medications Benicar, Benicar HCT, Tribenzor, and Azor.

-What Blood Pressure Drug Lawsuits Are There?
+What Blood Pressure Drug Lawsuits Are Ongoing Now?

 What Are Blood Pressure Drugs?